sparkflows/fire-tools/notebook-apps/iot-energy-solution/README.md

 ## Features

 - **Data Loading & Preprocessing**: Ingests and cleans IOT energy data.
+- **Debug and development Options**: The Jupyter notebook App can be run in either debug mode, when development is on the local machine or run on the SDK.
+In debug mode, development flag needs to be set to local (i.e. Development = local).
+When this flag is set, the visualizations will be displayed on the notebook along with the debug logs.
 - **Exploratory Data Analysis (EDA)**: Provides key insights into various energy metrics and correlations using visualizations and statistical summaries.
 - **Fire Notebook SDK**: Demonstrates how to integrate and manage outputs and usage of the SDK.
 - **Insights Extraction**: Delivers time series analysis of energy consumption and energy generation for different devices.